-History suggests that this main course dish was designed by a French Chef in the employ of a wealthy Russian family in the 1890's.
-It is thought that the thin strips of meat were part of the meal design because the head of the household had bad teeth.
-The guy with bad teeth is long gone but this recipe is a classic.
+History suggests that this main-course dish was designed by a French Chef in the employ of a wealthy Russian family in the 1890's.
+It is thought that the thin strips of meat were part of the meal design because the head of the household's had bad teeth.
+Whatever the reason for its creation, it's really delicious.

-We're adding a German version of Red Cabbage or Rotkohl (pronounced "wrote coal") to round out this meal.
-Delicious food is one example of how cultures can happily come together.
+We're adding a German version of Red Cabbage (rotkohl - pronounced "wrote coal") to round out this meal.
+Delicious food is one example where all cultures happily come together.

 Preparation time: 1 hour and 20 minutes - Servings: 2